ejosephslab/pgrna/README.md

 #### A computational toolkit for the design of "polyvalent" guide RNAs (pgRNAs) that are optimized for CRISPR activity at multiple viral sites, simultaneously, while also avoiding interactions with the host genome or transcriptome.

-## Instructions for windows:
+## Installation instructions

-### Software needed to be installed for running the code in python:
+### Software needed to be installed for running the code in Python:

-1) Install Python for windows
+1) Install Python
       Go to the Anaconda Distribution Page at [Anaconda Installation](https://www.anaconda.com/products/individual).
 Click Download and select the latest Python version.
 Please ensure that you check the box that says "add to PATH" when installing on PC.

       Libraries/packages that needed to be installed in Python to run the code:

       1) pandas - pandas library is available as a part of the latest anaconda package.
 It can also be installed using conda and pip, the two main tools that install python packages.
-      - Using conda – Type, conda install pandas, in the windows command prompt (cmd).
+      - Using conda – Type, conda install pandas, in the command prompt.
-      - Using pip – If you are using pip, Pandas can also be installed using pip. pip is a package management system used to install and manage software packages/libraries written in Python.
-These files are stored in a large “on-line repository” termed as Python Package Index (PyPI).
-To install using pip type, !pip install pandas in the Jupyter Notebook App or type pip install pandas on windows command prompt (cmd).
+      - Using pip – If you are using pip, type !pip install pandas in the Jupyter Notebook App or type pip install pandas in the command prompt.
-      2) Biopython - It can be installed using pip and conda.
+      2) biopython - It can be installed using pip and conda.
 Detailed instructions is available at [Biopython Installation](https://biopython.org/wiki/Packages)

       2) NCBI Standalone Blast
       - Download and install BLAST 2.8.1+ installer for your machine which is available from NCBI at [Blast Executables](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-- Set up the reference genome or transcriptome database (e.g., from https://www.ncbi.nlm.nih.gov/genome/guide/human/) for the blast search using the command, makeblastdb -in GRCh38_latest_rna.fna/fasta_file -dbtype nucl -parse_seqids  -out Human_NCBI_rnadb/database_file.
-Add the created database to the system path.
+      - Set up a searchable database for the Blast search of the host genome or transcriptome (e.g., from the NCBI https://www.ncbi.nlm.nih.gov/genome/guide/human/) using the command (for host genome or transcriptome in FASTA format, here named hostdb): makeblastdb -in hostdb.fna -dbtype nucl -parse_seqids  -out hostdb
-- Re-direct the blastn query from the code (python) to find blast hits to the human transcriptomes/human DNA using subprocess call in windows.
+      - Add the created database to the system path, and re-direct the blastn query from the code (python) to find blast hits to the directory with the host database.
-- Use the blastdbcmd command using subprocess call in windows from code(python) to retrieve the sequence parts from the created reference human transcriptome/ human DNA database.

       3) Vienna RNA Package
-- Install the RNAfold installer compatible for your PC available through the website.
+      - Install the RNAfold installer compatible for your operating system available at https://www.tbi.univie.ac.at/RNA/.
 Add the path of the package installation directory to your PATH variable manually.
       - Use the subprocess call command from the script (python) to make queries in the RNAfold software.

 ### How the pgRNA design code works: